simonlav24/wormsGame/README.md

 # Worms Game

 ![Alt text](wormsShoot.png?raw=true "Worms")
-game development practice in python for educational purposes and fun.
+Game development practice in python for educational purposes and fun.

+This game was developed during my first year of studying computer science, in the early stages of learning Python, so it isn't very clean and lacks an object-oriented design.

 **requirements**: Python3, Pygame, PySimpleGui

-# :question: ​how to play
+# ❓ how to play

 - right/left arrow keys - movement.
 - up/down arrow keys - pointing.
 - enter - jump in pointing direction.